atomicstack/maccyakto/HELP.md

-# extrakto help
+# maccyakto help

-You can give feedback or star extrakto at https://github.com/laktak/extrakto
+You can give feedback or star maccyakto at https://github.com/laktak/maccyakto

 Extrakto uses fzf.
 You only need to type a few keys to find your selection with a fuzzy match.